ToBinio/bun-crash-nuxt/README.md

 play around with files in `/server` and cause a `Nuxt Nitro server built` (I believe vue hmr do not cause any problem) after causing some rebuilds, it randomly crashes (not at the same moment of a rebuild, a few seconds later)

 I could only reproduce it with the experimental [tasks](https://nitro.unjs.io/guide/tasks) enabled.
-But they alone do not cause the crash since without rebuilding they run normally
+But they alone do not cause the crash since without rebuilding they run normally.
+I also have a bigger project without tasks and there the crash also sometimes happens.

 ## Environment